-Dr. Teter joined the College of Pharmacy in 2010 as an Assistant Professor specializing in Psychopharmacology.
-In addition to being a Board Certified Psychiatric Pharmacist, he has completed both clinical training (Psychiatric Pharmacotherapy Residency at the University of North Carolina, Chapel Hill) and formal research training (Post-Doctoral Research Fellowship at the University of Michigan, Ann Arbor _ funded by the National Institute on Drug Abuse).
+Dr. Teter joined the College of Pharmacy in 2010 as an Assistant Professor specializing in Psychopharmacology and subsequently received promotion and tenure in 2014.
+In addition to being a Board Certified Psychiatric Pharmacist, he has completed both clinical training (Psychiatric Pharmacotherapy Residency at the University of North Carolina, Chapel Hill) and formal research training (Post-Doctoral Research Fellowship at the University of Michigan, Ann Arbor -- funded by the National Institute on Drug Abuse).

 COMMUNITY OUTREACH: Dr. Teter is actively involved in K-12 community outreach with the aim of promoting interest in the neurosciences among students.
 His particular focus involves educating students on psychiatric and substance use disorders as they relate to the neurosciences.

-Dr. Teter's ultimate long-term career goals are to improve the care of patients with psychiatric and substance use disorders at the individual level (i.e., clinical research) and from a public health perspective (i.e., pharmacoepidemiology).
-He hopes that this work, in addition to his role as an educator and clinician, will result in significant contributions to effective medication management for patients with psychiatric and substance use disorders.
-Furthermore, he aims to contribute knowledge to the growing issue of pharmacologic cognitive enhancement among students.
+Dr. Teter's ultimate long-term career goals are to improve the care of patients with psychiatric and substance use disorders at the individual level (i.e., clinical research) and from a public health perspective (i.e., pharmacoepidemiology and community outreach).
+He hopes that this work, in addition to his role as an educator, will result in significant contributions to effective management of patients with psychiatric and substance use disorders.

 Bachelor of Science